ThomasVitale/package-for-tekton-pipelines/README.md

     -f https://github.com/carvel-dev/carvel-kapp-controller/releases/latest/download/release.yml
   ```

-## Dependencies
+### Dependencies

-If you want to enable support for high availability, Tekton Pipelines requires Metrics Server to be installed in your Kubernetes cluster.
+* If you want to enable support for high availability, Tekton Pipelines requires [Metrics Server](https://github.com/kadras-io/package-for-metrics-server) to be installed in your Kubernetes cluster.
-You can install the [Metrics Server](https://github.com/kadras-io/package-for-metrics-server) package from the [Kadras package repository](https://github.com/kadras-io/kadras-packages).
+* If you want to include the out-of-the-box policies to validate and secure the package installation and behaviour, [Kyverno](https://kyverno.io) must be installed in your Kubernetes cluster.

-## Installation
+### Installation

-First, add the [Kadras package repository](https://github.com/kadras-io/kadras-packages) to your Kubernetes cluster.
+Add the Kadras [package repository](https://github.com/kadras-io/kadras-packages) to your Kubernetes cluster:

   ```shell
   kubectl create namespace kadras-packages